Kong/docs.konghq.com/app/_hub/kong-inc/acl/index.md

 desc: Control which consumers can access Services
 description: |
-  Restrict access to a Service or a Route by whitelisting or blacklisting consumers using arbitrary ACL group names.
+  Restrict access to a Service or a Route by adding consumers to allowed or denied lists using arbitrary ACL group names.
 This plugin requires an [authentication plugin](/about/faq/#how-can-i-add-authentication-to-a-microservice-api) to have been already enabled on the Service or Route.

   <div class="alert alert-warning">
     <strong>Note:</strong> The functionality of this plugin as bundled